jwmelvin/crestron-squeeze/README.md

 | S | `CurrentPlayerMasterName` | Indicates the name of the player that is the Master of the current sync group. |
 | S | `Players$` |  The names of the players connected to the server. |
 | S | `PlayersID` |  The ID of the players connected to the server. |

-The file radio.png is a replacement for the file of the same name distributed with SBS.
-It is made to match the style of the other top-level icons for use on the home list of this Crestron module.
-To use it, replace the existing file with this version (must be done after every upgrade of SBS).

-For example, on Ubuntu, I use the following command (in which you must substitute the actual file location for <original_file_location>): sudo cp <original_file_location> /usr/share/squeezeboxserver/HTML/Default/html/images/radio.png